 Dr Nicholas Svitek is a senior scientist specialized in the field of virology and immunology.

-He currently leads projects on East Coast fever (ECF) vaccine development and on the development of molecular diagnostic tools to detect Theileria parva (the causative agent of ECF) in the field; on the molecular epidemiology of Bluetongue virus (BTV); and on the use of bacteriophages as a One Health approach for the replacement of antibiotics, and reduction of drug-resistant nontyphoidal Salmonella, in poultry farms in Kenya.
+He currently leads a small team of microbiologists working on East Coast fever (ECF) vaccine development; on the development of molecular diagnostic tools to detect pathogens in the field; on the molecular epidemiology of Bluetongue virus (BTV); and on the use of bacteriophages as a One Health approach for the replacement of antibiotics, and reduction of drug-resistant nontyphoidal Salmonella, in poultry farms in Kenya.

 His work has resulted in more than 55 research outputs including scientific publications, book chapters, briefs, conference proceedings and papers presented at international scientific conferences.

 Nicholas holds BSc and MSc degrees in Microbiology and Immunology from the University of Montreal (Canada), as well as a PhD degree in Virology and Immunology from the INRS-IAF/University of Quebec (Canada), a member institute of the "Institut Pasteur International Network".
-He also completed a Certificate of training in Genome Engineering & CRISPR-Cas Technology at the European Molecular Biology Laboratory (EMBL) in Germany.
+He also completed a Postdoctoral training in Cellular Immunology and Reverse Vaccinology (Immunoinformatics) at ILRI and a Certificate of training in Genome Engineering & CRISPR-Cas Technology at the European Molecular Biology Laboratory (EMBL) in Germany.
 Nicholas is Canadian.